koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 - configure a new self-hosted runner.
 On github.com, go to your fork of the arduino-ide.
+- In _Settings -> Moderation options -> Code review limits_, enable  "Limit to users explicitly granted read or higher access"
- In "Settings -> Actions -> Runners -> New Self-hosted Runner", choose:
+- In _Settings -> Actions -> Runners -> New Self-hosted Runner_, choose:
 	- Runner image: Linux
 	- Architecture: ARM64
 - Follow instructions to create a self-hosted runner, from "Create a folder" to "Last step, run it!".